Nov 20, 2017

 • Preheat oven to 400ºF (200ºC).
 Turn each pumpkin on its side, and use a sharp knife to slice the top, including the stem, off the pumpkin, about 1-inch down.
 Use a spoon to remove the seeds and discard or reserve for another use.

 • Rub the inside of the pumpkins with 2 tablespoons of the olive oil.
-Season with salt and pepper then arrange the pumpkins and cut off tops on a baking sheet and roast until the meat is soft, about 35 minutes.
+Season with salt and pepper then arrange the pumpkins and cut off tops on a baking sheet.
+Roast until the meat is soft, about 35 minutes.
 Set aside.

 • Lower the oven to 350ºF (180ºC).

-• Pour the butter over the bread and meat mixture.
-Pour the stock over top, tossing to combine until all the bread is moistened then add 1 cup of the Gruyère cheese and toss to combine.
+• Add the sage butter to the turkey mixture.
+Pour the chicken stock over top, tossing to combine until all the bread is moistened then add 1 cup of the Gruyère cheese and toss to combine.

 • Fill the roasted pumpkins with the stuffing mixture until packed and almost overflowing.
-Top each with the remaining Gruyère and bake until the cheese has melted and begins to bubble, about 15 minutes.
+Top each with the remaining Gruyère cheese.
+Bake until the cheese has melted and begins to bubble, about 15 minutes.

 • Remove and serve immediately with the pumpkin tops propped against the side.